molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_cookbook/chem/molecule/fragmentation/bemis_murcko.rst

 Bemis-Murcko Framework Analysis
 ===============================

-The script *gen_bm_frags.py* analyzes the framework of given input molecules according to the rules established by Bemis and Murcko.
+The script *gen_bm_frags.py* analyzes the framework of input molecules according to the rules established by Bemis and Murcko :cite:`doi:10.1021/jm9602928`.

 **Synopsis**